DavidStinson/js-arrays/wrap-up/README.md

 ## Wrapping up

 As you saw in this lesson, arrays are incredibly convenient ways to store data.
-Check out the level up content for more!
+Check out the :rocket: **Level Up** content for more!